cyraneous/hwk-2-css-and-bootstrap/README.md

 This assignment wasn't too tough.
 I really enjoyed the styling aspect of it and positioning all elements on the page in the appropriate spots.

+Title of app
+Live link to deployed app
+List of technologies used
+1-2 sentences explaining what the app is
+2-3 Screenshots / gifs of the app
+License (usually MIT)
+Contact information for you and any collaborators